How Well You Move in Life depends on Your Body and Mind Awareness.

 Life Integration — Reflective Behavior

-This reflective behaviour I used to experience with my grandmother.
+This reflective behavior I used to experience with my grandmother.
 She was quick-witted, and her responses flew in fast, funny, and always to the point.
-But otherwise, her answer would never be immediate when a critical issue came up.
+But otherwise, her answer would never be immediate when a critical issue arose.
 She used to ask many questions to understand the problem at hand.
-Then she used to look up as if brooding on it or close her eyes thinking profoundly.
+Then she used to look up as if brooding on it or close her eyes, thinking profoundly.
 Then she would say, “Nannu Dini Mida Dyanam Chayani,” which means “let me meditate on it,” and tell the person to come later.

-She used to sit in meditation daily, it was her routine, but at such times it used to be quite long.
-During this period, she rarely discussed the problem with anyone but asked additional questions, if any and contemplated on it; then seemed lost in thinking.
+She used to sit in meditation daily; it was her routine, but at such times, it used to be quite long.
+During this period, she rarely discussed the problem with anyone but asked additional questions, if any, and contemplated it; then, she seemed lost in thinking.
 And then, suddenly, she would call that person/s one day and give her feedback.
 She never used to dictate or tell anyone to do it in a particular way.
-She used to have an open discussion (Satsang) to explain their options and lay down the consequences of going on a specific path.
+She used to have an open discussion (Satsang) to explain their options.
+She lays down the consequences of going on each path.

 Looking back, I realize she was actually ‘coaching’ the person/group.
-It allowed them to solve their problem by taking responsibility for the choices they make.
+It allowed them to solve their problem by taking responsibility for their choices.
 Her style of living and solving problems sums up the ‘reflective meditation’ and the yogic way of living.
 Maybe that was her secret to a joyful, uncomplicated life where everyone had the absolute freedom of choice as provided for in nature.
-To take up reflective meditation, you not only need to zero in on the ‘One problem statement’ to contemplate but also to look at your life in a particular way with openness.
+To take up reflective meditation, you need to zero in on the ‘One problem statement’ to contemplate and look at your life in a particular way with openness.

 --